-Providers of audio-visual program services through the Internet (including through mobile networks) in general must be either state-owned or state-controlled entities, and the business to be carried out by such providers must satisfy the overall planning and guidance catalog for Internet audio-visual program service determined by SARFT; and such providers are required to obtain the License for Online Transmission of Audio/Video Programs issued by National Radio and Television Administration, or complete certain registration procedures with National Radio and Television Administration.
+Providers of audio-visual program services through the Internet (including through mobile networks) in general must be either state-owned or state-controlled entities, and the business to be carried out by such providers must satisfy the overall planning and guidance catalog for Internet audio-visual program service determined by the SARFT; and such providers are required to obtain the License for Online Transmission of Audio-visual Programs issued by the NRTA, or complete certain registration procedures with the NRTA.

-On May 21, 2008, SARFT issued a Notice on Relevant Issues Concerning Application and Approval of License for the Online Transmission of Audio-Visual Programs, as amended on August 28, 2015, which further sets out detailed provisions concerning the application and approval process regarding the License for Online Transmission of Audio/Video Programs.
+On May 21, 2008, the SARFT issued a Notice on Relevant Issues Concerning Application and Approval of License for the Online Transmission of Audio-visual Programs, as amended on August 28, 2015, which further sets out detailed provisions concerning the application and approval process regarding the License for Online Transmission of Audio-visual Programs.
 The notice also stipulates that Internet audio-visual program services providers engaging in such services prior to the promulgation of the Audio/Video Measures are able to apply for the license so long as their violation of the laws and regulations is minor in scope and can be rectified in a timely manner and they have no record of violation during the three months prior to the promulgation of the Audio/Video Measures.
-Further, on March 30, 2009, SARFT promulgated the Notice on Strengthening the Administration of the Content of Internet Audio-Visual Programs, which reiterates the pre-approval requirements for the audio-visual programs transmitted through the Internet, including through mobile networks, where applicable, and prohibits certain types of Internet audio-visual programs containing violence, pornography, gambling, terrorism, superstition or other similarly prohibited elements.
+Further, on March 30, 2009, the SARFT promulgated the Notice on Strengthening the Administration of the Content of Internet Audio-Visual Programs, which reiterates the pre-approval requirements for the audio-visual programs transmitted through the Internet, including through mobile networks, where applicable, and prohibits certain types of Internet audio-visual programs containing violence, pornography, gambling, terrorism, superstition or other similarly prohibited elements.

-On April 1, 2010, the SARFT issued the Internet Audio-Visual Program Services Categories (Provisional), or the Provisional Categories, as adjusted on March 10, 2017, which classified Internet audio/visual program services into four categories.
-In addition, the Notice concerning Strengthening the Administration of the Streaming Service of Online Audio/Visual Programs promulgated by the State Administration of Press, Publication, Radio, Film and Television (or the SAPPRFT, which is the predecessor of National Radio and Television Administration) on September 2, 2016 emphasizes that, unless a specific license is granted, an audio/visual programs service provider is forbidden from engaging in livestreaming on major political, military, economic, social, cultural and sports events.
+On March 17, 2010, the SARFT issued the Internet Audio-Visual Program Services Categories (Provisional), or the Provisional Categories, as adjusted on March 10, 2017, which classifies Internet audio/visual program services into four categories.
+In addition, the Notice concerning Strengthening the Administration of the Streaming Service of Online Audio/Visual Programs promulgated by the SAPPRFT on September 2, 2016 emphasizes that, unless a specific license is granted, an audio/visual programs service provider is forbidden from engaging in livestreaming on major political, military, economic, social, cultural and sports events.

-On July 6, 2012, the SARFT and the CAC issued the Notice Regarding Further Enhancement of Management of Online Audio and Video Programs such as Online Drama Series and Micro Films, pursuant to which providers of Internet audio-visual program services that are engaged in the production of online audio-visual programs such as online drama series and micro-films and broadcast such programs on their own websites shall lawfully obtain the Radio and Television Program Production and Operating Permit issued by local branches of the National Radio and Television Administration and the corresponding License for Online Transmission of Audio/Video Program at the same time.
-Providers of Internet audio-visual program services shall report the information on online audio-visual programs such as online drama series and micro-films which have been reviewed and approved to the provincial branches of the National Radio and Television Administration in their domiciles for filing.
+On July 6, 2012, the SARFT and the CAC issued the Notice Regarding Further Enhancement of Management of Online Audio and Video Programs such as Online Drama Series and Micro Films, pursuant to which providers of Internet audio-visual program services that are engaged in the production of online audio-visual programs such as online drama series and micro-films and broadcast such programs on their own websites shall lawfully obtain the Radio and Television Program Production and Operating Permit issued by local branches of the NRTA and the corresponding License for Online Transmission of Audio-visual Programs at the same time.
+Providers of Internet audio-visual program services shall report the information on online audio-visual programs such as online drama series and micro-films which have been reviewed and approved to the provincial branches of the NRTA in their domiciles for filing.